 When we were young, we were already taught to have an average of eight glasses of water per day.
 However, 80% of this belief can aid you in staying hydrated and healthy.
 Yet, this may not work for everyone because of the different factors contributing to the whole situation.

 There is a universal standardized guide for men and women to follow that only serves as a reminder of keeping track of their water intake.

 - Men are required to intake an average of 13 cups of water a day

 - Women are required to intake an average of 9 cups of water a day

-But, this guide may already vary if you engage yourself in strenuous activities or if you sweat a lot naturally.
-As well as, even though if you have reached the recommended number of cups a day, but you still feel thirsty then do not hesitate to drink more water.
+But, this guide may already vary if you engage yourself in strenuous activities or sweat a lot naturally.
+As well as, even though if you have reached the recommended number of cups a day but you still feel thirsty, do not hesitate to drink more water.

-Despite all of these, there is one indicator that will effectively tell you whether you have enough water or not.
+Although all of effectively tell you whether you have enough water or not.
 This is the color of your urine.
-In order for you to know that you are having a sufficient amount of water, the color of your urine should be light yellow or can be lighter than that.
+To know that you have a sufficient amount of water, the color of your urine should be light yellow or lighter than that.
 If otherwise, then you need to increase the number of glasses you drink per day.